-We are finishing pumpkin week with a pumpkin muffin.
+We are finishing pumpkin week with pumpkin cinnamon streusel muffins.
 I hope you have plenty of pumpkin inspiration now.
 If not, you can check out my list of previous favorite pumpkin recipes.
 This yummy muffin recipe is one I found over at Multiply Delicious.
 Pumpkin muffins are always delicious but the streusel in these muffins make them even better.
 And the streusel isn’t just on top!
 It’s also in the middle!
 The muffin itself is also tender.

 - 2/3 cups light brown sugar